youngsassanid/cyborgsecurity/README.md

 ## Implant Simulation

-The system simulates a **NeuroLink V3** implant, but you can extend the `CyborgInterface` class to model:
+The system simulates a **Connexus** implant, but you can extend the `CyborgInterface` class to model:

-- Neuralink-style BCIs
+- Brain-computer interfaces (BCIs)
 - Pacemakers and ICDs
 - Smart cochlear implants
 - Retinal chips